Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

-Your healthcare provider will ask about your symptoms and what medicines you take.
-He will ask about your medical history and if anyone in your family has thyroid disease.
+Your healthcare provider will ask about your symptoms and the medicines you take.
+Tell your provider about your medical history and if anyone in your family has thyroid disease.
 A blood test will show your TSH level.

 How is subclinical hyperthyroidism treated?

 You may not need any treatment, or you may need any of the following:

 - Radioactive iodine is given to damage or kill some thyroid gland cells.
 This may decrease the amount of thyroid hormone produced.
 Tell your healthcare provider if you know or think you are pregnant.
 This medicine can be harmful to an unborn baby.

 - Surgery may be done to remove all or part of the thyroid gland.